FAQs

 Do I have to declare which track I want to be on when I join the program?

-No. TDF participants can join the program and then decide whether to exit at the Foundational level or keep working to accomplish Advanced Track requirements.
+No. TDP participants can join the program and then decide whether to exit at the Foundational level or keep working to accomplish Advanced Track requirements.

-All TDP registrants by default begin on the Foundational Track level, and they may request to shift to the Advanced Track after completing a base level of work.
-See more information about switching to the Advanced Track.
+All TDP registrants by default begin on the Foundational Track level, and they may request to shift to the Advanced Track after completing Foundational Track requirements.

 Due to resource constrictions, participation of Teachers’ College doctoral students is limited to the Foundational Track.